jimisor/isor.co.uk/log.md

 - Wrote [Kusto Query Language](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/)
-  (KQL) queries for common firewall investigations.
+  queries for common firewall investigations.

 - Ported a legacy application from a Windows Service to Azure Webjob.
 With new config management, scheduling, and logging.
 Built